 “These include formal academic programs that lead to a degree or certificate, or more informal continuing education programs designed to meet individual learning needs.
 Nurse educators are critical players in assuring quality educational experiences that prepare the nursing workforce for a diverse, ever-changing healthcare environment.”

 Duquesne University’s online Master of Science in Nursing (MSN) degree program offers registered nurses the opportunity to advance in their careers and play a role in furthering healthcare education for future generations.
 Classes focus on foundations in education theory for professional practice disciplines, innovative curriculum design and evaluation, emerging trends and innovations in the teaching of nursing, advanced critical nursing, nursing faculty role practicum, and information on the legal environment in nursing education.

 Nurse educators are RNs whose education includes advanced clinical training in a healthcare specialty.
-As such, they serve in numerous roles, ranging from part-time clinical faculty to dean of a college of nursing.
+As such, they serve in numerous roles, ranging from part-time clinical faculty to the dean of a college of nursing.
 Responsibilities may include:

 Additionally, nurse educators assist students and practicing nurses in identifying their individual learning styles, strengths, and weaknesses.
 Aside from teaching, nurse educators in the academic setting have responsibilities, not unlike those in other disciplines, such as: